pacedotdev/pace/oto/README.md

-DO NOT EDIT: The `.go` and `.plush` files in this folder are copied here from an protected location.
+DO NOT EDIT: The `.go` and `.plush` files in this folder are copied here from a protected location.

 # Pace API definition